Peter Khalifah, PhD, State University of New York at Stony Brook

 New directions – transition metal oxynitride electrocatalysts.

-We have additionally followed up on some recent literature reports of ORR activity in transition metal nitride materials such as rock salt type Mo2N, and have been exploring some second generation oxynitride compounds to see if the activity and/or stability of these materials can be improved by the incorporation of oxygen into the crystal structure.
+We have additionally followed up on some recent literature reports of ORR activity in transition metal nitride materials such as rock salt type Mo2N and hexagonal MoN, and have been exploring some second generation nitride and oxynitride compounds to see if the activity and/or stability of these materials can be improved by carrying out substitutions within these frameworks.
 The initial results have been very promising.
 We have demonstrated very good electrocatalysis in Co-Mo-O-N rock salt compounds.
 In basic conditions (0.1M KOH), an onset potential of 0.918 V vs. RHE (only about 0.1 V lower than that of Pt/C measured under similar conditions) has been achieved, and stable electrocatalysis in acidic solutions (0.1M HClO4) has also been demonstrated with an onset potential of 0.65 V. In both cases, a primarily 4-electron mechanism is followed.
-The complex structure and morphology of these semiconductors has been elucidated through SEM/EDX, TEM/EELS, XANES, EXAFS, XPS, and XRD experiments.
-A set of 3nd-generation oxynitride compounds have been recently synthesized and initial tests show substantial improvements in their electrocatalytic activity under acidic conditions.
+The complex structure and morphology of these semiconductors has been elucidated through SEM/EDX, TEM/EELS, XANES, EXAFS, XPS, and XRD experiments, and this work has been recently published in Angewantde Chemie.
+Also, we have found that a compound with approximate composition of “CoMoN2” is an excellent HER catalyst under acidic conditions (iR-corrected current of 10 mA/cm2 at an overpotential of 0.2 V).
+Neutron diffraction and pair distribution function (PDF) studies have shown the composition to be Co0.6Mo1.4N2, with a four-layered superstructure of the delta-MoN structure, which is simple tungsten carbide (WC) type structure.
+A paper on the HER activity and structure of this compound has just been accepted by JACS.
+An additional paper on the modest ORR activity of this and related compounds is currently being edited.